mlogan914/mlogan914.github.io/_posts/2025-07-14-data-platform engineering-for-data-teams.md

 Platform engineering is the practice of designing and maintaining shared tools, services, and infrastructure so that teams can deliver value **reliably, securely, and at scale**.
 In the context of data teams, that means creating the **systems and automation** that turn one-off pipelines into **reusable, self-service workflows**.

 Instead of building a study-specific ETL flow from scratch every time, platform engineering provides the **foundation**:
-- Standardized, compliant environments for development and execution
+- Standardized, compliant environments for development and execution.
-- Orchestrated workflows that connect ingestion, transformation, and delivery
+- Orchestrated workflows that connect ingestion, transformation, and delivery.
-- Automated testing so changes are safe and repeatable
+- Automated testing so changes are safe and repeatable.
-- Centralized logging, monitoring, and audit trails for transparency
+- Centralized logging, monitoring, and audit trails for transparency.

 💡 Example: If Snowflake were your data warehouse, Infrastructure as Code could provision RAW, DEV, and PROD environments from the same template — each with consistent security, access controls, and monitoring.